 The MDC also is home to one-of-a-kind resources.
 Our Arabic Press Archive constitutes one of the largest and the most comprehensive collections of modern and contemporary Arabic-language newspapers in the world.
 The MDC Library houses an extensive collection of journals, articles, books, economic material, primary sources, and other reference material that are of great value to students and researchers alike.
 Last, but certainly not least, the Glazer Media Initiative houses an extensive film collection on various topics related to the Middle East and offers access to satellite services and broadcasts of important regional channels and makes available remote viewing of our programming for a global audience.

-We are governed by an Israeli Board of Governors, on the advice of an International Board of Overseers.
+We are governed by an Israeli Board of Governors, on the advice of an International Advisory Board.
 The current Director is Professor Uzi Rabi.
 The MDC is a non-profit institution funded primarily by endowments, research grants, and individual and institutional contributions.